Broken Bottle Alley

 Kenny and Steven were both nursing their wounds.
 Kenny spoke first.
 “Thanks a lot you fuck, now I’m bleeding all over myself.”

 “That all?
-Shit man, I got 20, and I can’t even see ‘em all in here.
+Shit, man, I got twenty, and I can’t even see ‘em all in here.
 It’s dark as shit.”

 After a minute, Steven pronounced, “Hey.
 At least there’s no monsters in here.
-Maybe we should tell those guys back there, there were, when we come out of here all bloody.”
+Maybe we should tell those guys there were when we come out of here all bloody.”
+He showed his crimson palms and wiped some blood on his face.

 Steven wasn’t sure what to say next.
 So he tried, “You gonna stop beating me up every day?”